 Where possible such proposals should provide a mix of dwelling types, which include lower cost housing that benefit older people, people or families with disabilities, young families and single people, thereby creating a genuine lifetime community.

-2. Development outside the Settlement Boundary within the AONB
+2. Residential Development outside the Settlement Boundary New housing development outside the defined Brampton Abbotts Settlement Boundary will be subject to the provisions of Herefordshire Local Plan Core Strategy Policy RA3 "Herefordshire's Countryside".